MARCspec/MARCspec/marc-spec.md

 indicators = (indicator1 / "_") ([indicator2] / "_")
 ```

-Both indicators 1 and 2 consits of one character or one digit if present.
+If present both indicator 1 and indicator 2 consits of one lowercase alphabetic or numeric character.

 ```
+indicator = 1*1(ALPHALOWER / DIGIT)
 indicator1 = indicator
 indicator2 = indicator
-indicator = 1*1(CHAR / DIGIT)
 ```

 ## Examples